 This has caused debate over the use of nebulizers in managing COVID-19.
 On the one hand, medicine administered this way may be critical in managing the symptoms of COVID-19 and ensuring patients can breathe.
 On the other hand, the use of nebulizers may contribute to the already widespread infection of the COVID-19 pandemic.

 There is also some concern over the immunosuppressive qualities of many inhaled corticosteroids.
 This could contribute to recommending against the use of nebulizers for patients with COVID-19 or those in proximity to it.
-However, some other evidence suggests that nebulizers and inhaled corticosteroids can have antiviral properties by blocking viral replication of SARS-CoV-2.
+However, some other evidence suggests that nebulizers and inhaled corticosteroids can have antiviral properties by blocking viral replication of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-The general advice in many places now is that nebulizer therapy should be reconsidered and only used when absolutely necessary.
-This would entail only using nebulizers when patients have an impending respiratory arrest or are life-threatening when patients are uncooperative or unable to use inhalers, and if patients have a history of poor responses to inhalers.
+The general advice in many places now is that nebulizer therapy should be reconsidered and only used when absolutely necessary due to the creation of aerosol particles, particularly in places where there are many people around, for example in hotel quarantines.
+This would entail only using nebulizers when patients have an impending respiratory arrest, patients are uncooperative or unable to use inhalers, or if patients have a history of poor responses to inhalers.

 - British Lung Foundation.
 2020.
 What Is A Nebuliser?. [online] Available at: <https://www.blf.org.uk/support-for-you/nebulisers/what-is-it> [Accessed 29 July 2020].